rks101/jaq/README.md

 ### If love is blind, should I worry and see the doc because seriously I can see her?

-### How can we trust atoms, if they make up everything?
+### How can we trust atoms or sub-atomic particles, if they make up everything?

 ### How can fish hold their breath for so long underwater? something is fishy?